Afghanistan Medal of Honor recipient reenlists in Marine Corps reserves after 15 years

-WASHINGTON — (AP) — Dakota Meyer, a Marine who was awarded the Medal of Honor for heroism in the Afghanistan War but later became a sharp critic of the Biden administration over its chaotic withdrawal from that conflict, is reenlisting in the military and will serve in the Marine Reserves.
+WASHINGTON — (AP) — Dakota Meyer, a Marine who was awarded the Medal of Honor for heroism in the Afghanistan War but later became a sharp critic of the Biden administration over its chaotic withdrawal from that conflict, has reenlisted in the military and will serve in the Marine Reserves.

-In a briefing with reporters on Thursday before his reenlistment ceremony, Meyer said he is returning to military service after 15 years out of uniform because he felt he “had more to give.”
-He's also close to President Donald Trump's defense secretary, Pete Hegseth.
+In a briefing with reporters Thursday before the ceremony, Meyer said he is returning to military service after 15 years out of uniform because he felt he “had more to give.”
+He's also close to President Donald Trump's defense secretary, Pete Hegseth, who administered the oath to Meyer at the Pentagon and hugged him afterward.

 But Meyer said he would refrain from politics while in uniform.